seongjaee/15-puzzle-with-python/README.md

 Move the block with arrow key.

-To move blocks in the same row at once, press shift with arrow key.
+To move blocks in the same row at once, hold down shift and press arrow key.

 Use space bar to restart the game.